njiiri12/blog/README.md

 ### Known bugs
-- No known bugs but if any found contact me with details below
+- No known bugs but if any found contact me with details

 ### License